tech-warriors-corporation/mechanize-app/README.md

 - [APIs](https://github.com/tech-warriors-corporation/mechanize-api).

 ## Deploy
-You must build the app before of generate a `.aab` file.
+You must build the app before of generate a `.aab` or `.apk` file.
+The extension `.aab` is more modern.

 ## Roadmap
 - [ ] Review all topics;